core-wg/core-wg.github.io/index.md

 ### Upcoming Meetings

-We will be having virtul interim meetings every other week, until June (https://datatracker.ietf.org/meeting/upcoming).
+We will be having [virtual interim meetings](https://datatracker.ietf.org/meeting/upcoming) every other week, until June.

 <!--
 We will be meeting virtually [the 8th and 16th of April](https://datatracker.ietf.org/meeting/upcoming).